Technology Adoption Theories and Models Examples

 10. Perceived Characteristics of Innovating Theory (PCIT) (1991)

 Moore and Benbasat introduced the perceived characteristics and innovation theory in 1991.
 Perceived Characteristics of Innovating Theory is certainly developed from Rogers’s perceived Attributes Innovation (PAI) theory.
 Perceived Characteristics of Innovating Theory added two additional factors: Image and voluntariness.
 It also separates the constructs of observability into Visibility and Results Demonstrability.
-Additionally, PCI renamed Rogers’ complexity to ease of use and remained other characteristics the same as before.
+Additionally, PCI renamed Rogers’ complexity to ease of use and kept other characteristics the same as before.

 11. Model of PC Utilization (MPCU)-(1991)

 Thompson, Higgins, and Howell established the PC Utilization (MPCU) model in 1991.
-They extended Triandis’ model to explain PC utilization attitudes.
-The Model of PC utilization describes six elements of personal computer utilization such as job fit, complexity, long-term consequences, effect towards use, social factors, facilitating conditions, and experience in order to predict PC utilization behavior.
+They extended Triandis' model to explain PC utilization attitudes.
+The Model of PC utilization describes six elements of personal computer utilization such as job fit, complexity, long-term consequences, effect towards use, social factors, facilitating conditions, and experience to predict PC utilization behavior.
 However, it differs from the Theory of Reasoned Action as it differentiates between cognitive and affective elements of attitudes.

 Model of Personal Computer Utilization (MPCU) Thompson et al. (1991)